 So you know how to get your audience to change and to choose you.
 That’s great.
 But what if they’re not ready to convert?
 To complete your research, you need to answer the question, “Why now?”
 What does the audience member gain by choosing you?
 What will make their life easier immediately by switching to your solution?

 A helpful tip: once all of the pains, claims and gains are finalized, put them into a comparison table and list out the pains and link them to the complementary gains and claims.
 If you're targeting multiple personas, it also helps attach the pains to each specific persona and match specific gains and/or claims.
 This will help when building out messaging as well as prioritizing what to put on the landing page.

-Establish clear goals and marketing KPIs.
-Knowing what your audience wants will help you define your goals and accurate performance indicators that can define success.
-They should be challenging but attainable.
+Your KPIs should be challenging but attainable.
 Nothing too comfortable.
-Being able to track the success of your campaign is key especially when needing buy-in from the leadership team.
+Being able to track the success of your campaign is critical—especially when you need buy-in from the leadership team.

 Marketing goals frequently revolve around Marketing Qualified Leads (MQLs).
-Building KPIs around the amount of MQLs is a good start but in order to truly measure success, measuring bounce rate, open rate, traffic to site, etc. are all important numbers to track as well.
-Learn how to build and manage effective KPIs here.
+Building KPIs around the amount of MQLs is a good start.
+But in order to truly measure success, you also need to measure bounce rate, open rate, traffic to the site, etc.

 A SaaS marketing campaign at Kalungi typically includes: